Introducing the Hyundai Kona Hybrid & Electric

 When it's time to charge, a rapid-charger will get the Kona juiced up in around 75 minutes.
 Normal charging at home will take 9 hours and 35 minutes, so that's an overnight job - just like your smartphone.
 When you wake up it'll be ready to go!

-Test Drive the Electric or Hybrid Hyundai Kona
+Test drive the Hyundai Kona Hybrid or Electric

 The Hybrid and Electric versions of the Kona make a great deal of sense if you're considering an electrified vehicle for your next new car.